marick/structural-typing/README.md

 ```

 By using paths, you can describe a deeply nested structure as a flat
 path-to-constraints map.
-For nested maps, you can also use a nested
-description (which will be flattened for you when stored in the
-type-repo):
+If you like type descriptions that are nested like the types they describe, you can do that too:

 ```clojure
 user=> (type! :X {:a even?